MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/settings.md

    > [!div class="mx-imgBorder"]
    > ![Case Titles pane](media/ai-csi-case-titles-pane.PNG)

 3. Specify any delimiter characters you use to separate tags from each other or from the issue summary, and whether you place tags before or after the summary, or both.
-Then select **Apply**.
+Then click **Save**.

    > [!div class="mx-imgBorder"]
    > ![Case Titles toggle](media/ai-csi-case-titles-toggle.PNG)